-- H. The appointing authority shall retain and make available for audit all documents related to the selection and evaluation process, in accordance with regulation 3.04. - I. The appointing authority shall provide the student with orientation, supervision, and an evaluation of the student's performance. - J. Student Assistant work time is credited toward meeting the requirements for related future employment. - K. A Student Assistant is a state employee for examination and employment consideration purposes. - L. A Student Assistant who receives a degree before completing an assignment or project in an appointment may continue employment until the assignment or project is completed.
+- H. The appointing authority shall retain and make available for audit all documents related to the selection and evaluation process, required by regulation 3.04. - I. The appointing authority shall provide orientation, supervision, and an evaluation of the student's performance. - J. Student Assistant work time is credited toward meeting the requirements for related future employment. - K. A Student Assistant is a state employee for examination and employment consideration purposes. - L. A Student Assistant who receives a degree before completing an assignment or project in an appointment may continue employment until the assignment or project is completed.
 Only experience gained after attaining a bachelor's degree is considered qualifying for professional positions. - M. Reclassifying a Student Assistant to an appropriate career classification requires Civil Service review and approval. - 1.
 A Student Assistant may be eligible for reclassification if all the following conditions are met: - a.
 The appointing authority selected the Student Assistant after conducting a full evaluation and selection process. - b.
-The Student Assistant satisfactorily completed a performance review period of 1,040 hours.
+The Student Assistant satisfactorily completed a performance review period of 1,040 hours. - c.
+The Student Assistant meets the new classification's minimum qualifications. - d.
+The new classification's duties and responsibilities are similar to those assigned to the employee's Student Assistant position. - e.
+No agency recall names exist for the new classification.

-- c.
-The Student Assistant meets the minimum qualifications for the new classification. - d.
-The duties and responsibilities for the new classification are similar to those assigned to the employee's Student Assistant position. - e.
-Any applicable collective bargaining agreement provisions are met. - f.
-No agency recall names exist for the new classification. - g.
-No statewide recall names exist for the new classification, unless a hiring freeze (as described in regulation 3.10) is in effect on the effective date of reclassification, in which case reclassification may be approved for only limited-term employment. - h.
-The appointing authority requests and certifies that the Student Assistant meets the minimum qualifications of the new classification, is satisfactorily performing the duties and responsibilities of the requested classification, has satisfactorily completed a performance review period of 1,040 hours, and has a current satisfactory performance rating. - 2.
-The effective date of the reclassification is the beginning of the pay period in which a fully documented position action request is approved by Civil Service staff in accordance with regulation 4.04.
-Retroactivity is not permitted under any circumstances. - 3.
+- f.
+The appointing authority requests and certifies that the Student Assistant meets the new classification's minimum qualifications, is satisfactorily performing the requested classification's duties and responsibilities, has satisfactorily completed a performance review period of 1,040 hours, and has a current satisfactory performance rating. - 2.
+The reclassification's effective date is the beginning of the pay period when a fully documented position action request is approved by Civil Service under regulation 4.04.
+Retroactivity is not permitted. - 3.
 Upon reclassification, the employee must satisfactorily complete a probationary period to gain status in the classified service. - a.
-Full-time employees must be reviewed upon completing 3, 6, and 12 months of service. - b.
-Less than full-time employees must be reviewed upon completing 3, 9, and 18 months of service. - N. This regulation does not apply to students hired as unclassified Special Personal Services (SPS) employees. - O. The State Personnel Director may approve, with or without modification, an agency's request to establish a special noncareer classification under rule 2-1.2.
+Full-time employees must be reviewed after 3, 6, and 12 months of service. - b.
+Less than full-time employees must be reviewed after 3, 9, and 18 months of service. - N. This regulation does not apply to students hired as special personal services (SPS) employees. - O. The state personnel director may approve, with or without modification, an agency's request to establish a special noncareer classification under rule 2-1.2.

 Responsibility Action Appointing 1.
 Establishes a student position based on work functions.
 Authority 2.
 Solicits applications through a web posting, advertisement, contacts with educational institutions, or other means.

-- 3. Selects a student in accordance with Civil Service rules and regulations. - 4.
-Verifies that the applicant is a student in good standing with an accredited educational institution. - 5.
-Assigns pay rate in accordance with the Student Assistant compensation schedule and the student's amount and type of jobrelated education. - 6.
-For position reclassification, submits a Position Action Request (CS-129) and Position Description (CS-214) to Civil Service.
-Certifies on the CS-129 that the employee meets the minimum qualifications, is satisfactorily performing the duties and responsibilities of the requested classification, has satisfactorily completed a performance review period of 1,040 hours, and has a current satisfactory performance rating.
+3. Selects a student in accordance with the rules and regulations.
+4. Verifies that the applicant is a student in good standing with an accredited educational institution.
+5. Assigns pay rate in accordance with the Student Assistant compensation schedule and the student's amount and type of jobrelated education.
+6. For position reclassification, submits a Position Action Request (CS-129) and Position Description (CS-214) to Civil Service.
+Certifies on the CS-129 that the employee meets the minimum qualifications, is satisfactorily performing the requested classification's duties and responsibilities, has satisfactorily completed a performance review period of 1,040 hours, and has a current satisfactory performance rating.
+Civil Service 7.
+Reviews the request.

-- 7. Reviews the request. - 8.
-If approved, enters the necessary position information in the Human Resources Management Network (HRMN). - 9.
-Releases the CS-129 to the appointing authority.
+January 1, 2019 Regulation 3.02: Student Assistants and Other Noncareer Employees Page 5 of 5 8.
+If approved, enters the necessary position information in the Human Resources Management Network (HRMN).
+9. Releases the CS-129 to the appointing authority.
+Appointing Authority 10.
+Receives the completed CS-129 and enters applicable employee information in HRMN.

-Appointing Authority

-10. Receives the completed CS-129 and enters applicable employee information in HRMN.